justinwoo/my-blog-posts/posts/2019-01-12-putting-your-own-derivations-in-nix-profile.md

+# Putting your own derivations in Nix Profile

 Users of Nix quite often run `nix-env -i [some-package]` and expect the build products to be available in their PATH, via some kind of configuration that Nix does when they source `$HOME/.nix-profile/etc/profile.d/nix.sh` in their shell configuration.
 But what is actually in their `~/.nix-profile`?
 And importantly, if a given package either doesn't build correctly from e.g. nixpkgs or build in a suitable manner, how does one get started with their own package?
 And importantly, what is the actual easiest way to install a set of packages where one can readily override these at will?

 ## Where do binaries live in Nix Profile?